xaaha/hulak/docs/auth20.md

 # code retrieved from browser is automatically inserted
 ```

-The response is logged and saved in the same `auth2_response.json` file.
+The response is logged in the console and `auth2_response.json` file is saved in the same location as the calling file.
 To use the `access_token` received in this response use `getValueOf` action.

 ```yaml
 method: POST